 For me in 2008, this hype cycle helped reinforce the message that we had to go all in, it was a land grab for this territory.
 I also took comfort that many of my competitors probably read exactly the same hype cycle and thought they had time.
 Let us emphasise that point, I was going “all in” when competitors thought they had time — it’s a help yourself to the future buffet with no-one saying you can’t have 7th helpings because everyone else got the date wrong.
 Thank you Gartner, you probably have no idea how much you’ve helped me.
 Better luck next time IBM, HP, Dell, RedHat … assuming they survive what is to come.

 Anyway, the gameplay above was 2008 to early 2010.
 In mid 2010, after capturing pretty much the entire market (a space that has massively grown since with Ubuntu still the “top dog” in 2016), I then headed back into research.
 My work was done.
 Naturally, I left Mark and others with a variety of plays to use along with a specific focus on the platform space.
 I don’t necessarily agree with all the steps they’ve made but I respect their choices and they play a good game.
 I suppose, that’s the real point — they are playing the game not me but in some small way I helped them to improve.
-Before we dive into the research space, we should take a peek at another part of my journey into Government.
+Before we dive into the strategy space, we should take a peek at another part of my journey into Government.
 Hence let us boldly go into the next chapter.

 The book so far